-In this example, we are going to create a Column Chart to display the step by step approach to create SSRS report using Views.
-Below screenshot will show you the, Data Source and Dataset we used for this Column Chart Report.
+In this example, we are going to create a Column Chart to display the step by step approach to create an SSRS report using Views.

-If you find difficult to write the Custom SQL Query, then use the Query Designer to design the required query.
+If you find it difficult to write the Custom Query, then use the Query Designer to design the required query.

-Once you click on Ok button, Column chart will be displayed in design region with dummy data.
+Clicking the Ok button displays the Column chart in the design region with dummy data.

 Click on the Preview button to see the report preview.